MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 *count*\
 The number of elements from the front of this span to put in the subspan.
+The number can be specified as a parameter to the template or to the function, as illustrated below.

 ### Return Value

 A span that contains `count` elements from this span.

+### Remarks

+A template version of this function is available for checking the count at compile time, and for preserving information about the span by returning a span of fixed extent when possible.

 ### Example